 IPv4 Address Classes and Classful Addressing

-IPv4 address classes represent a historical method of organizing the 32-bit IPv4 address space into five fixed categories (A–E) based on the first octet's value.
-While classful addressing has been replaced by CIDR (Classless Inter-Domain Routing) and VLSM (Variable Length Subnet Masking), understanding these classes remains essential for networking certifications and grasping IPv4's architectural evolution.
+IPv4 address classes represent a foundational method for organizing the 32-bit IPv4 address space into five fixed categories (A–E) based on the first octet's value.
+Though classful addressing has been largely replaced by CIDR (Classless Inter-Domain Routing) and VLSM (Variable Length Subnet Masking), understanding these classes is critical for networking certifications and grasping IPv4's architectural evolution.

 Key Points

-- Modern networks use CIDR and VLSM, but classful concepts persist in certifications like CCNA and CompTIA Network+
+- Modern networks rely on CIDR and VLSM, but classful concepts persist in certifications like CCNA and CompTIA Network+.

 IPv4 Address Structure Fundamentals